Folding Cranes / Enfolding Community

 Incorporating a variety of colorful papers, each crane lovingly embraces the memory of an Iowan who died from COVID.
 Where names are known, they are handwritten on the cranes.

 This memorial is currently scheduled to be shared in a number of locations across Iowa.
 Please see our Calendar of Events by clicking on the button below.

 Douglas felt a profound call to address our collective loss––both tangible and emotional––through creativity, choosing to recognize our collective grief and desire to honor the victims of the pandemic.

 The artist wanted to convey that COVID deaths were not just a statistic––they are people who loved and are loved.

 The crane was chosen for this memorial to incorporate the globally-recognized tradition of paper crane folding as an act of love to encourage healing and hope.

 How It Evolved

-I spent my time of "isolation" folding origami cranes, one by one, as the pandemic evolved.
-When the number of deaths escalated, a 6th grader and another adult stepped up to help with crane production.
+Douglas spent her time “sheltering in place” folding origami cranes, one by one, as the pandemic evolved.
+When the number of deaths escalated in 2021, two volunteers stepped up to help with crane production.